-Whether you’ve graduated from college with a top-paying major this past May or you’ve been out of school for a couple of years, adjusting to the real world — AKA #adulting — can be tough, if not terrifying.
+Whether you’ve graduated from college with a top-paying major or you’ve been out of school for a couple of years, adjusting to the real world — AKA #adulting — can be tough, if not terrifying.
 That’s why we’re hooking you up with a checklist of things you should be doing as you attempt to get situated in the workforce:

-Before you begin applying to jobs, you’ll want to make sure you have a few things in order.
+Before you begin applying for jobs, you’ll want to make sure you have a few things in order.
 You’ll need a killer resume (not sure of how to write a resume?
 That’s OK!
 Browse these resume templates for guidance).
 Filled yours with the best resume keywords and resume skills.

 Decide whether you need a resume objective — having one may or may not make sense for you.